dgroomes/arrow-playground/sort-and-search/README.md

   this commit.
 * [x] OBSOLETE (Update: maybe not, because I used them to show the speed of varchar scanning) Delete the city names from the example.
 It's a bit crowded.
 In my next subproject I'll add them back and model them in Apache Arrow's table abstractions.
 That's a better fit.
-* [ ] IN PROGRESS Remove most of the fancy type-based search algorithm code to a different project.
+* [x] DONE Remove most of the fancy type-based search algorithm code to a different project.
 I got carried away (and quite lost) while implementing these algorithms and I'm happy with the result.
 But this codebase is not appropriate to use Java language preview features.
    * DONE use Arrow's built-in search algorithms
-   * Delete the custom algorithms and move back to Java 17 and without preview features.
+   * DONE Delete the custom algorithms and move back to Java 17 and without preview features.